Red Gate Park

-RedGate Park is a wooded public park in suburban Rockville, Maryland, which is 131 acres of natural green space situated between Maryland Route 28, parts of Rock Creek Regional Park, and Avery Road.
+RedGate Park is a wooded public park in suburban Rockville, Maryland, with over 131 acres of natural green space, situated between Maryland Route 28, parts of Rock Creek Regional Park, and Avery Road.
 It is administered by the Rockville, Maryland government as a public park and nature preserve.

 The park began as a public golf course, called RedGate Golf Course, which was designed and built in 1974.
-It operated until 2018, when it was converted into a public park as part of a unanimous vote to keep the land undeveloped, after a $3.2 million estimation for necessary repairs compelled the management company, Billy Casper Golf, a golf course management company located in Reston, Virginia, to terminate its 10-year lease three years early, opening up the possibility for redevelopment or preservation.
-Rockville local government hosted information and input sessions to determine the most suitable use of the land.
+It operated until 2018, when the city of Rockville decided to close the course after a $3.2 million estimation for necessary repairs compelled the management company, Billy Casper Golf, a golf course management company located in Reston, Virginia, to terminate its 10-year lease three years early, opening up the possibility for redevelopment or preservation.

+From 2018 to March 2020, extensive debate and discussion took place among city officials and residents regarding the best future for the land, leading the Rockville local government to host information and input sessions to determine its most suitable use.

+Friends of RedGate Park, a 501(c)(3) non-profit organization, formed in early 2018 to advocate for converting the defunct golf course into a public park dedicated to nature conservation and passive recreation.

+Filmmaker Cintia Cabib produced a documentary which focuses on the birds and birders at RedGate Park and on the grassroots campaign which advocated that the defunct golf course be transformed into a public park.

+In March 2020, the city of Rockville voted unanimously to retain the entirety of the 131-acre park as a public nature preservation area.
+In October 2022, RedGate Park was renamed to RedGate Park and Arboretum.